henrikmathiesen/wcag-etc/README.md

 ### cache bust and inject to index.html
 Cache busting works with npm package hashmark, but I have problem injecting it into index.html due to this (I do want to replace the file):
 https://github.com/DannyMoerkerke/postbuild/issues/3

+### Running NPM scripts from external file
+We are just touching on it in this project, see package.json and the associated file.
+We will get back to that I think.